 Feeling anxious about school stuff?
-Worried about Covid?
+Had an argument with your brother or sister?
 Dance it out.

 Seriously, whack on your favourite CD or ask someone in your family to find a playlist of your favourite artists online and have a dance party in the kitchen or living room.

 Not only will it make you feel better but it’s also great exercise – win, win!